A woman in an outpatient program for bipolar disorder (BPD) treatment for women at Luna Recovery for Women in North Andover, MA.

-Bipolar Disorder
+Bipolar Disorder Treatment for Women

 Bipolar disorder is a mental health condition characterized by extreme mood swings that include emotional highs (mania or hypomania) and lows (depression).
 These mood shifts can affect a person’s energy levels, behavior, judgment, and ability to carry out daily tasks.